Town crier: Britain

 In order to gain the attention of the crowd, the crier would yell, "Hear ye" – "Oyez".

 In medieval England, town criers were the chief means of news communication with the townspeople, since many were illiterate in a period before the moveable type was invented.
-Royal proclamations, local bylaws, market days, adverts, even selling loaves of sugar were all proclaimed by a bellman or crier throughout the centuries—at Christmas 1798, the Chester Canal Company sold some sugar damaged in their packet boat and this was to be advertised by the bellman.
+Royal proclamations, local bylaws, market days, advertisements, even selling loaves of sugar were all proclaimed by a bellman or crier throughout the centuries—at Christmas 1798, the Chester Canal Company sold some sugar damaged in their packet boat and this was to be advertised by the bellman.

 The crier also escorted the destitute to the workhouse, installed minor criminals in the stocks and administered floggings.
 During public hangings he read out why the person was being hanged, and helped to cut him or her down.

 Chester records of 1540 show fees due to the bellman included:

 In 1620, there was a fight at the Chester cross between the butchers and the bakers where the "Cryer brake his Mace in peeces Amonge them".
 In 1607, one public notice read by George Tunnall, the bellman, forbade tipping rubbish in the river.

 In 1715, a local man recorded that the:

 Salmon fishing season was also closed by the bellman.

 The term "Posting A Notice" comes from the act of the town crier, who having read his message to the townspeople, would attach it to the door post of the local inn.
 Some newspapers took the name "The Post" for this reason.

 Town criers were protected by law, as they sometimes brought bad news such as tax increases.
 Anything done by the town crier was done in the name of the ruling monarch and harming a town crier was considered to be treason.
 The phrase "don't shoot the messenger" was a real command.

 There are two organisations representing town criers including the Ancient and Honourable Guild of Town Criers and Loyal Company of Town Criers.

 A copy of a royal proclamation announcing the dissolution of the Parliament of the United Kingdom is delivered by hand from the Privy Council Office to Mansion House in the City of London.
 It is then read out by the Common Crier of the City on the steps of the Royal Exchange in the heart of the City, having been handed to him by the Common Serjeant of the City, ahead of the proclamation also being read out in the London boroughs.

-Beetty Dick (1693-1773) was a woman town crier in Dalkeith, Midlothian Scotland in the mid 18th Century, succeeded by three further women town criers.
+Beetty Dick (1693–1773) was a woman town crier in Dalkeith, Midlothian, Scotland, in the mid 18th century, succeeded by three further women town criers.